 If you were to ask the general population what they know about blockchain technology, you wouldn’t be surprised to hear that most of them either know nothing at all or can connect the blockchain to cryptocurrencies.

 They wouldn’t be wrong.
-Cryptocurrency is, in fact, dependent upon blockchain technology and it is the technology that has paved the way for bitcoin to become possible.
+Cryptocurrency is dependent upon blockchain technology, and it is the technology that has paved the way for bitcoin to become possible.

 Without it, the world’s most famous and valuable crypto wouldn’t exist.

 This is because when someone makes a payment with bitcoin, the payment is authenticated as another block of information on the chain.

 The blockchain takes the place of a bank to keep a record of payments, but unlike a bank, there is no central authority.
 The decentralized nature of bitcoin, therefore, hinges on this blockchain acting as a public ledger available to all but completely secure.

 - 1 Looking Further than Bitcoin and Crypto